isabella232/adobeio-codelabs-event-runtime-action-webhook/lessons/lesson1.md

 ### Event Registration

-- Follow [this](https://adobeio-codelabs-custom-events-adobedocs.project-helix.page/?src=/lessons/lesson2.html) to register the event provider, in my case, while at the step:
+- Follow [Register the App as Event Provider](https://adobeio-codelabs-custom-events-adobedocs.project-helix.page/?src=/lessons/lesson2.html) to register the event provider, in my case, while at the step:
 ```
 aio event registration create
 ```